 The Lygon Arms

-Why it's great for a honeymoon: It has old-world charm, a luxe spa, and the coziness of a historic inn.
+Why it's great for a honeymoon: It has old-world charm, a luxe spa, and the cosiness of a historic inn.

-A storied coaching inn in Broadway High Street, full of historic character.
+A storied coaching inn in Broadway High Street, The Lygon Arms Hotel is full of historic character.
 Their spa: indoor 14 m pool (with retractable roof), steam room, sauna, hot tub, and treatment rooms.
 Spa wellness experiences include massages, facials, and even champagne options.
 The hotel blends traditional elegance with modern comfort, and it’s very walkable into Broadway’s charming village.